St Monica Vision

 If your child cannot attend school, parents are required to contact the school and leave a message on the school absence line by 9.00am.
 We require you to call every day of your child’s absence.
 If we do not receive a reason for your child’s absence then we will try and contact you to find out why your child is not in school.
-Should we be unable to contact you Miss Kelly or our Educational Welfare Officer (EWO) may carry out a home visit.
+Should we be unable to contact you our Attendance and Welfare Officer or our Educational Welfare Officer (EWO) may carry out a home visit.
 We may also do a home visit if your child has been absent for more than three days.

 Wherever possible, we would ask that medical appointments be made outside of the school day, although we understand that this is not always possible.
 If you child does need to attend a medical appointment, ie dentist, doctors, hospital etc, you may be asked to provide evidence of this appointment.
 This can be in the form of a compliment slip from the surgery/other, giving your child’s name and date of appointment, bearing an official signature and stamp.

 Healthier together – Should your child be in school today?